tobias-richter/ansible-tasmota/README.md

         # make sure that TuyaMCU fnId is disabled or missing
       - command: TuyaMCU
         value: 11,0

+        # Example for no_log
+      - command: MqttPassword
+        value: MySafePassword
+        no_log: True

 ## Tipps

 To avoid specifying `tasmota_commands` for each host using host_vars you can use a construct similar to this: